JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 [NewGRF specification additions](docs/newgrf-additions.html).
 Add workaround for a known buggy NewGRF to avoid desync issues.

+### SDL2
+Update whole window surface if >= 80% needs updating.
+Only pass a single rectangle to SDL_UpdateWindowSurfaceRects to prevent screen tearing.
+Allow using the hash key (#) as a hotkey.

 ### Other performance improvements

 Use multiple threads for NewGRF scan MD5 calculations, on multi-CPU machines.